Hirsutism and Anxiety – How You Can Manage It

 3. Learn to Manage Your Anxiety

-Nope, I didn’t start yoga, because I wanted to relax.
+Nope, I didn’t start yoga because I wanted to relax.
 I wanted to lose weight.
 I have tried many different kinds of exercise over the years.
-But yoga has been the only thing I have managed to stick for more than 2 years now.
-I may have started to burn calories, but what kept me coming back, was the way yoga taught me to endure discomfort.
+But yoga has been the only thing I have managed to stick to for more than 2 years now.
+I may have started to burn calories, but what kept me coming back was the way yoga taught me to endure discomfort.
 Difficult yoga asanas have taught me how to use my breath as a tool, that I can also use outside of the yoga studio.
 When I find myself in difficult situations and notice how anxious thoughts start to come, I try to focus on my breath, which helps me to stay conscious and choose my thoughts.

 5. Niacin (Vitamin B3)

 I started taking Niacin a while back after I’d heard some people talk about how the supplement helped them with anxiety.
 I know there are quite a few vitamins and supplements that can help with hirsutism symptoms, but I have found that adding Niacin (B3) has helped me with reducing my anxiety and helps me stay calm in situations that would usually cause anxiety for me.

 Nope.
 I haven’t managed to quit coffee yet, but I’ve definitely reduced my daily caffeine intake.
 I know that if I don’t stick to my limit of one cup a day, I will lie awake at night and struggle with anxious thoughts and nervousness.